oxipay/posdocs/docs/resources/api_reference.md

 -----------|------|-------------
-posTransactionRef | Unicode string | A transaction reference from POS merchantId | Unicode string | Merchant identifier as defined by Oxipay amount | decimal | Total purchase amount adjustmentCode | Unicode string | Requested amount for adjustment deviceId | Unicode string | Unique device identifier for the POS terminal signature | Hex string case-insensitive | Payload that is signed using HMAC-SHA256 using a device specific key
+posTransactionRef | Unicode string | A transaction reference from POS merchantId | Unicode string | Merchant identifier as defined by Oxipay amount | decimal | Requested adjustment amount adjustmentCode | Unicode string | Requested amount for adjustment deviceId | Unicode string | Unique device identifier for the POS terminal signature | Hex string case-insensitive | Payload that is signed using HMAC-SHA256 using a device specific key